2025 Solar Incentives Guide for Georgetown, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
+The term "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
 The incentives may include cash back, upfront discounts or credit towards your monthly utility bill.
 Some incentives are handled by the federal government, some by the Michigan government and some by your utility company, county or municipality.
 Some broad categories of solar incentives include:

 • Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
 If you have a net metering agreement with your Georgetown utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in other areas you may be refunded a percentage of the value.
+In some locations, this credit is dollar-for-dollar, while in other areas you might be refunded a percentage of the value.

 • Tax Credits: Tax credits are dollar-for-dollar reductions (not deductions) in how much in taxes you owe the federal government.